prof-rossetti/internet-technologies/exercises/website-style/walkthrough.md

 > NOTE: The practice of abstracting, simplifying, and sharing code declarations to avoid repetition is commonly referred to as **DRY**, or "Don't Repeat Yourself".
 There is at least one other opportunity to DRY-up the code in this most recent example.
 Can you spot it?

-Notice, there's still a lot going on in this simple `index.html` file.
+Notice, there's still a lot going on in this simple "index.html" file.
 We open the file to see multiple lines of style declarations at the top, and not until we scroll down do we start to understand the structure of this HTML file.

 We can simplify our view even further by separating the style declarations into a different file.

 ### External Local Stylesheet

-Configure your `index.html` page to use an external stylesheet located in the same directory.
+Configure your "index.html" page to use an external stylesheet located in the same directory.

-First create a new CSS file called `my-style.css` in the same directory as your `index.html` file, but nest it inside one or more subdirectories (e.g. `assets/styles/my-style.css`).
+First create a new CSS file called "my-style.css" in the same directory as your "index.html" file, but nest it inside one or more subdirectories (e.g. "assets/styles/my-style.css").
 Then move all of the existing style declarations into it:

 ```` css